Viatris Inc. (VTRS) is ready for next Episode as it posted an annual sales of 17,886 M

 Technical Analysis of Viatris Inc. (VTRS)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 10.11 million.
-That was inferior than the volume of 12.93 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 54.11%.
-Additionally, its Average True Range was 0.40.
+Viatris Inc. (NASDAQ: VTRS) saw its 5-day average volume 8.64 million, a negative change from its year-to-date volume of 12.74 million.
+As of the previous 9 days, the stock’s Stochastic %D was 4.13%.
+Additionally, its Average True Range was 0.39.

-During the past 100 days, Viatris Inc.’s (VTRS) raw stochastic average was set at 35.52%, which indicates a significant decrease from 53.99% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 31.06% in the past 14 days, which was lower than the 57.45% volatility it showed in the past 100 days.
+During the past 100 days, Viatris Inc.’s (VTRS) raw stochastic average was set at 18.69%, which indicates a significant increase from 6.21% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 32.14% in the past 14 days, which was lower than the 57.87% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $10.99, while its 200-day Moving Average is $12.87.
-However, in the short run, Viatris Inc.’s stock first resistance to watch stands at $11.88.
-Second resistance stands at $11.99.
-The third major resistance level sits at $12.08.
-If the price goes on to break the first support level at $11.68, it is likely to go to the next support level at $11.59.
-Assuming the price breaks the second support level, the third support level stands at $11.48.
+At the time of writing, stock’s 50-day Moving Average is $11.03, while its 200-day Moving Average is $12.79.
+Nevertheless, the first resistance level for the watch stands at $11.01 in the near term.
+At $11.24, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $11.41.
+If the price goes on to break the first support level at $10.60, it is likely to go to the next support level at $10.43.
+Assuming the price breaks the second support level, the third support level stands at $10.19.

 Viatris Inc. (NASDAQ: VTRS) Key Stats